mateusz-nalepa/cpu-io-queues-can-be-everywhere/README.md

 ## Note 2

-Saturation can happen also, when there is a `Connection Poo`l or any `other Pool`.
+Saturation can happen also, when there is a `Connection Pool` or any `other Pool`.
 Rules are exactly the same.
 But it's out of scope for this repo.
 In this repo there is only `Thread Pool`.